adjust/windows_sdk/README.md

 ### 12. Set listener for attribution changes

 You can register a listener to be notified of tracker attribution changes.
-Due to the different sources considered for attribution, this information can not be provided synchronously.
-The simplest way is to create a single anonymous
+Due to the different sources considered for attribution, this information cannot be provided synchronously.
+The simplest way is to create a single anonymous listener.
-listener:

 Please make sure to consider our [applicable attribution data policies][attribution-data].